 Fez will strike you by a deeply traditional culture.
 The tradition is the strength of Fez.
 For example, the Medina, Fes El Bali sums that up in endless, dynamic streets, stalks.
 One of the world’s largest car-free area, the ancient medina is since 1981, a World Heritage Site.
 And rightly so.
 Apart from the Fes El Bali Medina, few others landmarks are worth a visit.

-Bou Inania Madrasa is one fo the few mosque in Morocco accessible to non-Islamic people and displays Morrocan beautiful ancient architecture.
+Bou Inania Madrasa is one of the few mosques in Morocco accessible to non-Islamic people and displays Morrocan beautiful ancient architecture.

 The leather tanning present in Fez, is unique in the world today.
 The process is peculiar, blending cow urine and pigeon poo to clean the leather for example.
 But it must work!
 This place and the methods are 1000 years old.